Subscribe to updates

 Summary

 The Cabinet of Gloucestershire County Council met on Thursday 9 January 2025 and endorsed the Leader's response to the English Devolution White Paper, committing to local government reorganisation and devolution for Gloucestershire, and requesting a postponement of county council elections.
-The Cabinet also approved a draft budget for consultation, which includes a 4.99% Council Tax increase, and made decisions on various operational and strategic matters including waste haulage contracts, fire service duty systems, and IT system consolidation.
+The Cabinet also approved the draft budget for consultation, which includes a 4.99% Council Tax increase, and made decisions regarding the Adult Social Care Fairer Contributions Policy, the Fire and Rescue Service's duty system, and waste haulage contracts.

 English Devolution White Paper